-The Company considered sending 4 directors and 4 executives to be directors in 5 subsidiaries, Patkol Manufacturing Company Limited, Patkol Trading Company Limited, S Panel Company Limited, Heat Away Company Limited and Tygienic Company Limited, with such directors and executives approved by the Board of Directors' meeting.
-The Board of Directors will consider sending people to look after the benefits from time to time.
+The Company considered sending 4 directors and 4 executives to be directors in 5 subsidiaries, Patkol Ice Solutions Company Limited, Patkol Trading Company Limited, S Panel Company Limited, Heat Away Company Limited and Tygienic Company Limited, with such directors and executives approved by the Board of Directors' meeting.
+The Board of Directors will consider sending the personnel to look after the benefits from time to time.

-Compliance with corporate governance policies and practices
+8.1.4 Compliance with corporate governance policies and practices